razfriman/NewWorldLib/README.md

 # NewWorldLib

-This library provides functionality to parse and extract `.pak` files used by Amazon's New World.
+This library provides functionality to assist with reading files used by Amazon's New World.

-Data is compressed using `Oodle`. `OozSharp` is currently used to perform the decompression however it does not implement all of the modes that New World uses.
-Unfortunately this will need to be replaced by the official `Oodle` library in order for all of the files to be decompressed properly.

-# NewWorldLib.Console

-This is a sample application that shows how to extract the files from the `.pak` asset files of the New World game.

-# NewWorldLib.Discord

-Still under construction.
+---

+## Paks

+Reads and extracts `.pak` (CryPak) files.

+### Dependencies

+Windows is required because of a dependency on the included Oodle DLL

+---

+## Datasheets

+Reads `.datasheet` files.
+This is tabular CSV-like data stored in a bianry format.